stb-gaming/stb-engine/plan.md

 ## share
-creates code that could be put in a gist, then you give that gist url back to the site to give you a link you cab use to share the game
+creates code that could be put in a gist, then you give that gist url back to the site to give you a link you cab use to share the game this should make it easier for people who dont want to have to setup a whole website. there should also be a video on how to create a gist
 ```
 loadGame({
 gists:[],
 ...
 })
 ```
+potential url format for sharing games `/stb-engine?gist=user/abc123/rev1234/file.js`
 ## export
 creates code that can then be placed on a website